Field Hockey Canada: Women

 In 1896, the first recorded match in Canada was played by Vancouver girls, and the Vancouver Ladies Club was formed.
 The first women's organization in Canada was formed in Vancouver in 1927.

 Men

 Men were playing at the turn of the century in Vancouver and Victoria, and a Vancouver League came into existence in 1902.
+Following World War II, players who had immigrated to Canada from former Commonwealth countries were involved in developing the sport in Canada and, by 1959, field hockey clubs had been formed in Ontario and Alberta.

+Merger

+In the early 1990s, the men's Canadian Field Hockey Association (CFHA) and Canadian Women's Canadian Field Hockey Association (CWFHA) organizations merged to form Field Hockey Canada.

 National Championships

 In Canada, the national field hockey championships are called the FHC (Field Hockey Canada) National Championships.
-As of 2024 there are two separate divisions for the FHC National Championships:
+As of 2024 there were two separate divisions for the FHC National Championships: